TheChymera/chymeric_tutorials/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown

 ### (2,1)

-Here we take one dice of the defender (of value $n$) as the minimum a requirement for a victorious attacker and adjust the probability for the cases where a second die (value $m$) receives a higher value.
+Here we take one die result of the defender (of value $n$) as the minimum a requirement for a victorious attacker and adjust the probability for the cases where a second die (value $m$) scores higher.
 Again, there can be no tie.

 $$